ryan-griego/job-getter/README.md

 # Job Getter App

-Job Getter is a job application tracking tool designed to streamline your job search process.
-It allows users to store information about jobs they've applied to and easily email technical recruiters with more information about themselves.
+Job Getter is a job application tracking tool designed to streamline the job search process.
+Users can store information about jobs they have applied to and email technical recruiters with more information.

 ![Job Getter Screenshot](https://res.cloudinary.com/dm7y3yvjp/image/upload/v1712271923/job-getter-screenshot_lm1mtu.png)